Part of what makes a log cabin a home are the hardwood flooring choices you make as part of your log home interior design.

 The large expanse of the flooring you choose makes a bold statement and demands a careful consideration of your overall cabin theme, installation requirements and your budget.

 You can compare the durability of flooring hardwoods with the Janka Hardness Scale, showing the suitability of hardwood for the wear and tear associated with flooring.
-You can also order free flooring samples to help you choose between the various styles and types of flooring.

 Wood flooring styles over about 4” wide are considered planks.
 Typical widths range from 4” to 6” although you can get planks up to 12” wide.
 The problem with going too wide is that there is more expansion and contraction across the grain with the wider planks.
 You can end up with gaps between the planks.